 Probiotics are most commonly found in the digestive system.
 That’s why it’s important to eat probiotic-rich foods for digestive wellness.
 These beneficial bacteria help to maintain the overall health of your gut microbiome and digestive tract and prevent or treat health conditions such as irritable bowel syndrome (IBS), diarrhea, and constipation.

 There are two types of dietary probiotic strains that you can get through various food sources.
 They are lactobacillus and bifidobacterium.
 Both strains are equally effective in promoting healthy gut bacteria, but vegans should pay attention to labels on probiotics products containing lactobacillus, as dairy can sometimes be used in the culturing process.

-If you want to skip dairy, these vegan probiotics are just as good when it comes to taking care of your gut health.
-Check out the best vegan probiotics below!
+If you do not consume dairy, these vegan fermented foods are fantastic when it comes to taking care of your gut health.
+Check out the best vegan sources of probiotics below!

 One of the best vegan probiotics is kefir.
 It is a fermented beverage that has a milk-like or yogurt-like consistency.